 The Movement Strategy Phenomenon

 If you’ve ever found yourself looking for deeper insights about movement marketing and the movement strategies behind them for your brand, you’re at the threshold of something very powerful.
 The movement phenomenon has drastically impacted the world we live in.
 Movements in politics, war, protest, and activism have been around for centuries and shown us how effective the social collective can be.
-By taking a closer look at what fuels movements, brands can leverage the insights gained to help formulate movement strategies that can impact their brand and bottom line tremendously.
+By taking a closer look at what fuels movements, and how movement marketing agencies create strategies to leverage them, brands can utilize the insights gained to better understand how to create a movement of their own that can impact their brand and bottom line tremendously.

 What Is a Movement?